hadwi537/HealthSciHelper/README.md

 Idea is to promote other oppurnities for Health Science first year Students at Otago University

-A website composed of two virtual machines.
-One managing the site apperence while the other loads a MySQL database
+A website composed of three virtual machines.
+The first hosts the webserver that deals with user interaction, while another holds the paper data while the final one defines the RESTful-api that is used to relate the two serves

  ### Build instuctions
  To access the remote server, use the remote explorer config.
  Create new ones in the C drive (.ssh) folder
  Use vagrant ssh-config to get details of new vms

+ Opens in /home/vagrant which is different to /vagrant

 Then in new Window open from wherever suits

 ### Usage
 use vagrant up to start

-Opens in /home/vagrant which is different to /vagrant

 Running the api
 python api.py